jayanty/SkiffOS/configs/nvidia/tegra/README.md

  - Uboot
  - Kernel

 Uboot is flashed to the mmcblk0p1 emmc partition.
-Skiff compiles u-boot properly for the boards, however it's not necessary to flash u-boot to begin using it.
-There are scripts included designed to "upgrade** a factory-flashed TX2 Ubuntu system to use Skiff, by overwriting the contents of the rootfs partition.

-A script is included to flash u-boot if desired.

-Cboot could be compiled from source, and the source is available from the official sources, however, Skiff does not (yet) compile cboot.
+Cboot could be compiled from source, and the source is available from the official sources, however, Skiff does not (yet) compile or flash cboot.

 ## Known Issues